kaiachain/kaia-docs/docs/nodes/endpoint-node/docker-setup.md

 echo "LOG_DIR=/var/kend/logs" >> conf/kend.conf
 ```

-## (Optional) Download chaindata snapshot
+### (Optional) Download Chaindata Snapshot

 Synching from the genesis block is time-consuming.
-You may use [chaindata snapshot](../../../learn/storage/chaindata-snapshot) to skip the [full sync](../../../learn/storage/block-sync) process..
+You may use [Chaindata Snapshot](../../misc/operation/chaindata-snapshot.md) to skip the [Full Sync](../../learn/storage/block-sync.md#full-sync) process.
 Download and decompress the chaindata snapshot.
 Then mount the decompressed directory to the container.

 ## Start the container